mohit9949/Toxic-Text-Detection/README.md

 ### Potential:
 - This can further developed into a API where every one can take advantage of it to avoid toxic texts.
 By doing this one can integrate into chatting applications, games, ...etc.
+ #### [!]
+Note: API Service has been implemented and this can be used as a API with POST.
+This will return a Json format of the prediction of a given text.
 ### Backdrops:
 - This deep learning model is actually a multilabel classification and has the potential to detect various other labels such as insult,obscene, threat, etc. But however during my testing and according to the data visualisation there is a slight bias towards certain labels.
 Thats why I prefered to keep it as a binary classifier.

-**[!]Note:** I have generalized all the other labels as toxic and did'nt skip them.
-Skipping them would defeat the purpose the model.
+**[!]Note:** I have generalized all the other labels as toxic and did not skip them.
+Skipping them would defeat the purpose of the model.